 When used effectively, synchronous learning can be more than a way to connect with faraway students.
 It can also add value in ways that traditional learning cannot.

 - Record class for future viewing.
 If you are teaching synchronously you can likely record the session with the click of one button.
 Students can then view class recordings to review.
+Visit the recording section of our instructions page for step-by-step guides on using Synchronous Spaces to record.

 - Have students give presentations.
 In videoconference sessions, you can give permission to students to share images from their screen.
 This provides a way for students to easily give presentations, report out, or share content as part of a discussion.